JFUcayal/Bat-mon-v1/README.md

 Lithium batteries, whether in stationary storage or during transport, require careful environmental monitoring to ensure safety.
 Bat-Mon addresses this need by providing two types of monitoring devices:

 - **Stationary Unit**: Designed for static storage.
 Measures temperature and humidity.
 - **Portable Unit**: Designed for battery transport scenarios.
-Measures temperature, humidity, and vibration (via accelerometer).
+Measures temperature, humidity, and vibration.

 Both units support low-power operation and are intended to be integrated into broader telemetry or management systems.